66,395 bells

 » Why do some users have special characters, backgrounds, or names on their avatars?

 The users that you see with special characters, backgrounds, or with their names on their avatars are members of the ACC staff.
 Staff members get special avatars as a thank you for the extra responsibility they take on around the site.
 The Scouts have a special set of backgrounds and characters that are available for them to use that no other members can use.
-The Mods and Admins each have their own custom-made avatar with their name.
+The Mods and Admins each have their own custom-made avatar with their username.

 » I can't seem to log in to ACC.
 Whenever I sign in with my name and password, it just sends me back to the Home page.
 What do I need to do to log in?